GertjanReynaert/react-suspenders/readme.md

 ## Setup

-Currently there is no installer available, so just unzip the zip file and rename the folder to your project name
+Currently there is no installer available, so just copy the suspenders folder and rename the folder to your project name

 run `npm install`